TUM-Journey/seba-webappeng-team24/README.md

 The app itself consists of two independent parts: backend (API) server and frontend.

 ## Quick Start
-./dev.sh -h for the help menu.
+- `./dev.sh -h` for the help menu.
-./dev.sh -a true to run dev docker-compose with jwt auth enabled.
+- `./dev.sh -a true` to run dev docker-compose with jwt auth enabled.
-./deploy.sh to run the distribution version of docker-compose.
+- `./deploy.sh` to run the distribution version of docker-compose.

+The script uses mongodb instance seeded with test domain data.
+Use `employee:employee` and `manager:manager` users to play with a dashboard and features.

 ### Backend